angezid/css-to-xpath-converter/README.md

   * `standard` - this option change the XPath generation of a class attribute selector '[class operation value]'.
 See [Class attribute non-standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_non_standard) and [Class attribute standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_standard).
 Non-standard implementation is more practical because it deals with individual classes instead of a whole `className` string.
   * `removeXPathSpaces` - strips unnecessary space characters from the XPath (they are added for readability).
   * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
+  * `translate` - whether to translate to lowercase attribute values and string arguments when using selectors which perform case insensitive operations.
+    When it set to `false`, the generated XPath will be smaller, but it forces using lowercase letters for attribute values and string arguments.
   * `debug` - log the converter errors to the console (the converter catches its errors internally).

   * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value and text operations.